My Plantiful Cooking

 Tips for wrapping rolls

 • Don't oversoak the rice paper - Dipping it briefly in water is sufficient.
-Although it might seem stiff at first, it will continue to soften as you layer on your ingredients.
+It will seem stiff at first, but will soften over time.

-• Use a smooth, damp surface - A plastic or ceramic plate works best.
-Avoid wooden boards, which are too porous and cause sticking.
+• Surface for wrapping - A plastic or ceramic plate works best.
+Avoid wooden boards, which are too porous and might cause excessive sticking.

-• Do not overfill - Less is more!
-Overfilling makes rolling tricky and increases the risk of rice paper rolls breaking apart.
+• Do not overfill - Overfilling makes rolling tricky and can cause wrappers to tear.

-• Space out your rolls - Rice paper sticks easily, so be sure to leave gaps between finished rolls.
+• Space out your rolls - Rice paper rolls stick together easily.
+Be sure to leave gaps between finished rolls.

 Meal prep suggestions